Recycling and waste in Queensland report

 Key highlights include:

-- Local government diverted nearly 2.8 million tonnes of waste from disposal, including over 1.4 million tonnes of headline wastes (such as paper and packaging, and green wastes) and over 1.3 million tonnes of other waste (such as biosolids, batteries and clean earthen material).
+- Local government diverted nearly 2.8 million tonnes of waste from disposal, including green waste, paper and packaging, asphalt and biosolids.

-- 16,900 tonnes of waste diverted from landfill through the operation of ‘tip shops’.
+- 25,000 tonnes of waste was diverted from landfill through the operation of ‘tip shops’.

 - Recycling and waste in Queensland 2018